 For example, you can add tags to the assets even before you install and configure CloudPoint.
 Once you have installed CloudPoint and configured the plug-in, you can create the requisite protection policies.
-During the discovery cycle, CloudPoint automatically checks the asset tags and assigns a matching policy.
+During the discovery cycle, CloudPoint checks the asset tags and automatically starts protecting the asset through the matching policy as per the policy schedule.

 Similarly, if you have already deployed CloudPoint, you can add appropriate tags to new assets that are not yet discovered by CloudPoint.
-During the discovery cycle, CloudPoint scans all the assets and their tags and automatically assigns a matching policy.
+During the discovery cycle, CloudPoint scans all the assets and their tags and automatically starts protecting those assets through a matching policy.